nus-cs2103-AY1617S2/addressbook-level4/docs/AboutUs.md

     * TBA
 * Code written: [functional code]() [test code]() [docs]()
 * Other major contributions:
+    * Updating of project documents
+    * Refactoring of sample tasks
 * Aspects responsible for:
     * Quality of project documents
     * Scheduling and tracking